aki-tera/015_how2youtube_dl/README.md

 ## Features

-If you register the url in the podcast app, you can watch the videos you get from youtube_dl on your smartphone.
+If you register the url in the podcast app, you can watch the videos you get from yt_dlp on your smartphone.

 ### specification

-- The supported videos are what youtube_dl can go.
+- The supported videos are what yt_dlp can go.
 - If you need to log in, you can do in the following two ways
   - You can be handled by setting usernames and login passwords for each services.
   - If the above is not possible, you can use `cookie.txt`.